Georges Bess: Biography

 With his wife Layla Bess he created two albums titled Leela et Krishna in 2000 for publishing house Carabas, portraying ancient India.
 In 2005, he started the series Pema Ling at publisher Dupuis, revisiting themes of Tibet, most recently the fifth volume Katouk le Tulpa in 2009.

+In 2023, it was announced that Magnetic Press had contracted Georges to do the artwork for a new publication of Dracula and Frankenstein.

 Bess currently lives in the Balearic Islands.